Guide to Evicting a Tenant

 What changed under the Renters’ Rights Act 2025

 Evicting a tenant in England is now a grounds-based process.
-Section 21 was abolished on 1 May 2026 and the only route to possession is Section 8 of the Housing Act 1988.
-This guide sets out, step by step, what a landlord needs to do to recover possession lawfully under the new regime.
+Section 21 was abolished on 1 May 2026 by the Renters’ Rights Act 2025, and the only route to possession for a landlord is Section 8 of the Housing Act 1988.
+This guide sets out, step by step, what a landlord needs to do to recover possession lawfully under the new regime, with the current court fees and a realistic timeline.

 Section 21 is gone

 From 1 May 2026, Section 21 — the no-reason eviction route — has been abolished.
-Every landlord-initiated possession now runs through Section 8 of the Housing Act 1988, supported by one or more of 37 statutory grounds in the revised Schedule 2.
+Every landlord-initiated possession now runs through Section 8 of the Housing Act 1988, supported by one or more of 37 statutory grounds set out in the amended Schedule 2.
+Landlords who served a valid Section 21 notice before 1 May 2026 can still rely on it under the Act’s transitional provisions, but no new Section 21 notice can be served.

 Step 1 — Establish a ground

 Before doing anything else, work out which statutory ground applies to your situation.
-The most commonly used by private landlords are:
+There is no general “landlord wants the property back” ground — you must fit the facts to one of the 37 grounds, or the tenancy continues.
+The grounds most commonly used by private landlords are:

 -

-Ground 1 — landlord or close family member intends to occupy the property as their only or principal home.
+Ground 1 — the landlord or a close family member intends to occupy the property as their only or principal home.
 4 months’ notice.
-Cannot be used in the first 12 months of a tenancy.
+Cannot be used, or expire, within the first 12 months of the tenancy (the “protected period”).

 -